rodydavis/fb_auth/README.md

 # fb_auth

-A Shared Firebase Auth Plugin for Mobile and Web.
+A Shared Firebase Auth Plugin for Mobile, Web and Desktop.
 Included AuthBloc for minimal setup!
-Single dynamic import and compile time ready for ios, android and web.
+Single dynamic import and compile time ready for ios, android, macos, windows, linux and web.

 ## Getting Started